 Our general partner intends to hold a special meeting of unitholders to approve the partnership's 2016 Long-Term Incentive Plan (the "2016 Plan"), which, among other things, permits common units to be reserved and made available for issuance with respect to awards under the 2016 Plan.
 Except with respect to the 2016 Plan, our general partner does not anticipate that any meeting of unitholders will be called in the foreseeable future.
-Any action that is required or permitted to be taken by the unitholders may be taken either at a meeting of the unitholders or, if authorized by our general partner, without a meeting if consents in writing describing the action so taken are signed by holders of the number of units necessary to authorize or take that action at a meeting is proposed.
-Unitholders may be called by our general partner or by unitholders owning at least 20% of the outstanding units of the class for which a meeting has been called, represented in person or by proxy, will constitute a quorum unless any action by the unitholders requires approval by holders of a greater percentage of the units, in which case the quorum will be the greater percentage.
+Any action that is required or permitted to be taken by the unitholders may be taken either at a meeting of the unitholders or, if authorized by our general partner, without a meeting if consents in writing describing the action so taken are signed by holders of the number of units necessary to authorize or take that action at a meeting.
+Meetings of the unitholders may be called by our general partner or by unitholders owning at least 20% of the outstanding units of the class for which a meeting is proposed.
+Unitholders may vote either in person or by proxy at meetings.
+The holders of a majority of the outstanding units of the class or classes for which a meeting has been called, represented in person or by proxy, will constitute a quorum unless any action by the unitholders requires approval by holders of a greater percentage of the units, in which case the quorum will be the greater percentage.